naspc/oidc-provider-mock/docs/http.rst

 HTTP Endpoints
 ==============

+.. _http_get_authorize:

 ``GET /oauth2/authorize``
 -------------------------

-OpenID Connect `authorization endpoint`_.
-On a ``GET``, show an authentication form to the user.
+OpenID Connect `authorization endpoint`_ that shows the authorization form to the use.
+A relying party will redirect a user to this URL to authenticate them.
 Submitting the form will redirect to the relying party that requested the authentication.

 Query parameters: